bseltz-cohesity/scripts/python/restorePureVolumes/README.md

 ## Other Parameters

+* -j, --jobname: name of Cohesity protection group to restore from
 * -a, --purename: name of registered pure array
 * -v, --volumename: (optional) volume name to recover (repeat for multiple)
 * -l, --volumelist: (optional) text file of volumes names to recover (one per line)